JulieW23/GradApp/iteration-01.plan.md

 #### Roles & responsibilities

-Developer:
+Developer Roles:
- * front-end
+ 1. Front-end: Design user interface
- * back-end
+ 2. Back-end: Implement key functionalities in Java
- * database
+ 3. Database: Create database to store app data
- * Q.A.
+ 4. Quality Assurance: Write and execute test cases

 #### Events

 Meeting: October 14th, 12:10pm, BA3200 (in person)
- * Assign specific roles to individuals
+ 1. Assign specific roles to individuals
- * Plan workflow for following weeks
+ 2. Plan workflow for following weeks
- * Plan specifics of product (complete product.md)
+ 3. Plan specifics of product (complete product.md)
    * Consider user expectations, types of users

 #### Artifacts

- * To-do list
+* To-do list:
-   * created and maintained on Google Docs
+1. Created and maintained on Google Docs
-   * items prioritized based on dependencies (i.e. an item on which a large number of other items depend has higher priority than an item on which few or no other items depend)
+2. Items prioritized based on dependencies (i.e. an item on which a large number of other items depend has higher priority than an item on which few or no other items depend)
      *  eg. basic app framework has higher priority than low-level functionality, which has higher priority than high-level functionality (which can be mocked-up)
    * assigned to team members based on scope and member's role (eg. front-end-related task is assigned to front-end dev)